Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

+---

 <!-- START: div -->
 <div class="QandA_question">

-If C has lvalues, does it also have rvalues?
+Q: If C has lvalues, does it also have rvalues?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-Yes, indeed.
+A: Yes, indeed.
 An *l*value is an expression that can appear on the *left* side of an assignment; an *r*value is an expression that can appear on the *right* side.
 Thus, an rvalue could be a variable, constant, or more complex expression.
 In this book, as in the C standard, we’ll use the term “expression" instead of “rvalue.”

 </div>
 <!-- END: div -->

+---

 <!-- START: div -->
 <div class="QandA_question">

-You said that `v += e` isn’t equivalent to `v = v + e` if `v` has a side effect.
+Q: You said that `v += e` isn’t equivalent to `v = v + e` if `v` has a side effect.
 Can you explain?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-Evaluating `v += e` causes `v` to be evaluated only once; evaluating `v = v + e` causes `v` to be evaluated twice.
+A: Evaluating `v += e` causes `v` to be evaluated only once; evaluating `v = v + e` causes `v` to be evaluated twice.
 Any side effect caused by evaluating `v` will occur twice in the latter case.
 In the following example, `i` is incremented once:

 ```C
 A[i++] += 2;